 --Do I need to Edit a users Access rights?--

-The first thing to be aware of and never to mistake, is that we do not need to edit anyone's access rights in order to achieve standard access capabilities on any tier.
+The first thing to be aware of and never to mistake, is that we don't need to edit anyone's access rights in order to achieve standard access capabilities on any tier.

 Standard permissions are already granted by your status in the system as either Employee, Manager or Administrator.
 This should allow users to action anything they need based on their status, such as request or approve holidays, view team members etc.